kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This is an unusually transparent environment for automated reasoning.

-## Documentation Becomes More Effective When It Matches Generated Reality
+## Documentation Becomes More Effective When It Matches Generated Reality { #docs-match-generated-reality }

 Documentation alone is not enough for agents.